The University of Montpellier celebrates its innovative talent and signs a strategic agreement to boost scientific entrepreneurship

 View the channel

-For the treatment of cystic fibrosis via an innovative dual inhalation therapy combining DNA and peptides, currently being developed by the future startup Aceso Therapeutics, spun off from the PhyMedExp laboratory.
+For the treatment of cystic fibrosis using an innovative dual-therapy inhalation regimen combining DNA and peptides, currently being developed by the startup Aceso Therapeutics, which originated from the PhyMedExp laboratory.

-For a solution that encapsulates biological assets in natural polymers, intended to replace pesticides in agriculture, using a biological strategy of targeted predatory worms.
+For a solution that encapsulates biological agents in natural polymers, intended to replace pesticides in agriculture through a biological strategy using targeted predatory worms.
 A startup is expected to be launched by the end of 2025.

-During the evening, Philippe Combette, Vice President for Innovation and Partnerships at the University of Montpellier, alongside Agnès Fichard-Carroll, Vice President for Education and University Life, presented the initiatives led by the University of Montpellier—the leader of the University Innovation Cluster (PUI)—for students wishing to engage in innovation: PhD Innovation Week, national student-entrepreneur status, junior consultant training, among others.
+During the evening, Philippe Combette, Vice President for Innovation and Partnerships at the University of Montpellier, alongside Agnès Fichard-Carroll, Vice President for Education and Campus Life, presented the initiatives led by the University of Montpellier—the lead institution of the University Innovation Cluster (PUI)—for students wishing to engage in innovation initiatives: PhD Innovation Week, national student-entrepreneur status, and junior consultant training, among others.

-The round table, moderated by Logan Chevret (PhD student at ICGM and former participant in PhD Innovation Week), Yannig Lepecq (Master's student, currently pre-incubated at Initium), Kate Rivière (head of the Initium incubator), and Pascal Giat (head of the CIFRE department at the National Association Research – ANRT), provided an opportunity to share feedback and insights on the support mechanisms available at each stage of the innovation process.
+The roundtable discussion, moderated by Logan Chevret (a PhD student at ICGM and former participant in PhD Innovation Week), Yannig Lepecq (a Master’s 2 student currently in the pre-incubation phase at Initium), Kate Rivière (head of the Initium incubator), and Pascal Giat (CIFRE department head at the National Association Research – ANRT), provided an opportunity to exchange feedback and insights on the support mechanisms available at each stage of the innovation journey.

-A strategic agreement to strengthen the innovation ecosystem
+A strategic partnership to strengthen the innovation ecosystem

 The evening concluded with a highlight: the official signing of a partnership agreement between the University of Montpellier, SATT AxLR, and Montpellier Méditerranée Métropole.
-This partnership marks a new stage in the structuring of a coherent and effective ecosystem around scientific innovation.
-The three signatories are joining forces to support project leaders, promote the results of public research, and encourage the emergence of high-impact startups.
+This partnership marks a new step in building a cohesive and effective ecosystem centered on scientific innovation.
+The three signatories are joining forces to support project leaders, promote the results of public research, and foster the emergence of high-impact startups.

-This agreement aims to provide a clear, understandable, and coordinated roadmap, bringing together the expertise of various stakeholders to promote the region's economic development.
-It is fully in line with the ambitions of the Montpellier University Innovation Hub, which spearheads the UM's innovation strategy.
+This agreement aims to provide a clear, transparent, and coordinated framework that harnesses the expertise of various stakeholders to promote the region’s economic development.
+It is fully aligned with the goals of the Montpellier University Innovation Hub, which spearheads UM’s innovation strategy.

 • Location: Botanical Garden of the University of Montpellier